At Religious Right Forum, GOP Candidates Weep and Proselytize

 Playing Nicely With Others

 From the outset of the forum, Luntz stated he expected to conduct a civil discussion, and having had one, he chided the candidates to go forth and play just as nicely together in future debates.
-He seemed to be saying, do go picking on each other.
+He seemed to be saying, do not go on picking on each other.

 It was easy forum, though, in which to conduct a civil discussion.
 First, it was held in a church.
 Second, there were no journalists to ask pesky questions about inconsistencies between a candidate's words and deeds.
 So Newt Gingrich, who has made the government-backed mortgage agencies, Freddie Mac and Fannie Mae, punching bags for his war on government, did not have to speak to revelations that his consulting firm took in more than $1 million from the mortgage giants.
 Herman Cain, likewise, did not have to respond to any inquiries about those sexual harassment allegations, nor will we ever know if his heart has been broken by serious allegations of financial improprieties by his campaign.
 And not a word was spoken about Libya.